HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 If you are using an external database, you need to adjust `SDCONF_activator_db_`-prefixed environment variables as appropriate for the [test values](./chart/values.yaml) or [production values](./sd-helm-chart/values-production.yaml), also you need to make sure that your database is ready to accept connections before deploying the helm chart.

 **IMPORTANT** The [values.yaml](./sd-helm-chart/values.yaml) file defines the docker registry (`hub.docker.hpecorp.net/cms-sd`) for the used SD images.
 This shall be changed to point to the docker registry where your docker images are located.
 E.g.: (`- image: myrepository.com/cms-sd/sd-sp`)
-If you need to mount your own Helm SD repository you can use the files contained in the [repo](./repo/) folder, it contains the [index.yaml](./repo/index.yaml) file with the URL of the compress tgz version of the Helm chart.
+If you need to mount your own Helm SD repository you can use the files contained in the [repo](../repo/) folder, it contains the [index.yaml](../repo/index.yaml) file with the URL of the compress tgz version of the Helm chart.
 You have to change this URL to point to your local Helm repo.

 **NOTE**: A guidance in the amount of Memory and Disk for the helm chart deployment is that it requires 4GB RAM and minimum 25GB free Disk space on the assigned K8s nodes running it.
 The amount of Memory of course depends of other applications/pods running in same node.

 In case K8s master and worker-node are in same host, like Minikube, then minimum 16GB RAM and 80GB Disk is required.

+### Access to SD Docker images from public DTR
+It is possible to pull the SD Docker Images from the HPE public Docker Trusted Registry(DTR).
+It requires a HPE Passport account and an `access token` to retrieve the SD images from the Public HPE DTR.
+The access token will be delivered to the customer as part of the order fulfillment process.
+Once the customer has validated an order via the HPE Software Center portal, s/he will receive an email notification with details on the access token and instructions on how to retrieve images using the token:

+    docker login -u <customer@company.com> hub.myenterpriselicense.hpe.com
+    Password: <access token>
+    Login succeeded

+After login, the SD docker images can now be pulled:

+    docker pull hub.myenterpriselicense.hpe.com/r1l78aae/sd-sp[:tag]
+    docker pull hub.myenterpriselicense.hpe.com/r1l78aae/sd-ui[:tag]
+    docker pull hub.myenterpriselicense.hpe.com/r1l78aae/sd-cl-adapter-snmp[:tag]

+Please consult the Release Notes in [releases](https://github.hpe.com/hpsd/sd-cloud/releases) to get more informtion about image signature validation and changes for each release.

 ### Using a Service Director license
 By default, a 30-day Instant On license will be used.
 If you have a license file, you can supply it by creating a secret and bind-mounting it at `/license`, like this: